Common DNS Records

 This article assumes example.com is your domain name.

-Each domain needs to have a record for the root domain.
-Otherwise your domain won’t resolve, and accessing the URL in the browser will return a resolution error.
+Every domain needs a record for its root (or apex) domain.
+Without it, your domain won’t resolve, and web browsers will return an error.

 dig dnsimple.com